coderRKJ/Health-Passport-dApp/README.md

 ## Non-fungible tokens

-The Metaplex's non-fungible-token standard is a part of the Solana Program Library (SPL), and can be characterized as a unique token with a fixed supply of 1 and 0 decimals.
+The Project's non-fungible-token standard is a part of the Solana Program Library (SPL), and can be characterized as a unique token with a fixed supply of 1 and 0 decimals.
 We extended the basic definition of an NFT on Solana to include additional metadata such as URI as defined in ERC-721 on Ethereum.

 Below are the types of NFTs that can be created using the Metaplex protocol.

 ### **Master Edition**

 A master edition token, when minted, represents both a non-fungible token on Solana and metadata that allows creators to control the provenance of prints created from the master edition.

 ### **Print**